7 Reasons to Wait for the 2021 iPad Pro & 3 Reasons Not To

 In April of last year, multiple reports stated that the new iPad Pro’s release had been pushed to 2021 due to the strain the coronavirus outbreak’s put on Apple’s supply chain.

 Respected analyst Ming-Chi Kuo has thrown his weight behind the rumored delay.
 Kuo, who initially said that we might see multiple iPads launch in the fall, now says these products have probably been pushed into 2021.
 Kuo is a reliable source who has accurately predicted many Apple launches ahead of time.

 According to Jeff Pu, an analyst at Chinese research firm GF Securities, Apple will launch a new 12.9-inch iPad Pro with mini-LED tech in the first quarter of this year.
 This lines up with Kuo’s timing.

-TrendForce also believes Apple will launch a new iPad Pro in 2021 and that the release will come sometime in the first quarter of the new year.
+Digitimes claims Apple will launch a new iPad Pro with a mini-LED display in the second quarter of this year.

 We don’t know everything about Apple’s rumored 2021 iPad Pro, but rumors have outed a number of potential features including faster data speeds, new display technology, and an improved processor.

 These iPad Pro 2021 rumors put those of you in the hunt for a new iPad in a tough position: Upgrade now or wait.
 While there are some great reasons to buy a new tablet right now, there are also some great reasons to hang around and wait for Apple’s announcements.

 In this guide we’ll take you through the best reasons to consider waiting for the rumored 2021 iPad Pro and the best reasons to buy something else.